simomarsili/ndd/README.rst

 based on an efficient implementation of the `Nemenman-Schafee-Bialek (NSB) algorithm
 <https://arxiv.org/abs/physics/0108025>`_.
-Remarkably, The NSB algorithm allows entropy estimation when the number of samples is much smaller than the number of classes with non-zero probability.
+Remarkably, the NSB algorithm allows entropy estimation when the number of samples is much smaller than the number of classes with non-zero probability.